 The locomotive used in the film is the former DSB S 740, from the DSB (Danish State Railway).
-In total 20 (DSB S 720-740) of these engines were build between 1924-1928.
-It was built for the local traffic around Copenhagen, Hillerod and Helsingor.
-It weighed 98 tons and had a max speed at 90 km/h.
-DSB S 740 was sold to Mike Bradley in 1979, and it was used at The Nene Valley Railway, a preserved railway in Cambridgeshire, England, where the scenes with the train in this film are recorded.
-In 1995 it came back to Denmark and is now owned by the Nordsjællands Veterantog, a danish railroad society.
-In the movie the train is "disguised" as a German type DRG-Baureihe 62.
+In total, twenty (DSB S 720-740) of these engines were build between 1924-1928.
+It was built for the local traffic around Copenhagen, Hillerod, and Helsingor.
+It weighed ninety-eight tons, and had a max speed of ninety kilometers (sixty-one miles) per hour.
+DSB S 740 was sold to Mike Bradley in 1979, and it was used at The Nene Valley Railway, a preserved railway in Cambridgeshire, England, where the scenes with the train in this film were recorded.
+In 1995, it came back to Denmark, and is now owned by the Nordsjællands Veterantog, a Danish railroad society.
+In the movie, the train is "disguised" as a German-type DRG-Baureihe 62.
 But the last engine, 62 003 of this type, was retired in 1968.

 The trivia items below may give away important plot points.

 The ending sequence with the Beech-18 aircraft was filmed in Utah, using an old rocket launch catapult.
-When the plane went over the edge, it was supposed to fly straight down, but instead, whilst full of explosives, turned right and flew in a circle unaided over a busy freeway, before crashing harmlessly.
-The actual crash into the ground was re-filmed with a model.
+When the plane went over the edge, it was supposed to fly straight down, but instead, while full of explosives, turned right, and flew in a circle unaided over a busy freeway, before crashing harmlessly.
+The crash into the ground was re-filmed with a model.